Research Assistant animal behaviour and welfare

 As a research assistant I organize all the practical matters to conduct applied animal welfare research.
 I discuss the different research topics with the keepers, coordinators, curators and researchers, I provide background information about the animals, I order research materials, I take care of the student administration, and so on.
-I am also involved in Bonobo research in Zoo Planckendael in affiliation with the University of Antwerp.
-I work closely together with the bonobo keepers to train and shift the animals for research experiments and I help the researchers by developing the setup in the bonobo enclosure.
-Next to the practical organization in Zoo Antwerp and Zoo Planckendael, I work closely together with the EEP-coordinator (EAZA Ex-situ programmes) Jeroen Stevens, to assist him with the bonobo research in other Zoos in Europe and the US.
+I am also involved in Bonobo research at Planckendael ZOO in affiliation with the University of Antwerp.
+I work closely together with the bonobo keepers to train and move the animals for research experiments and I help the researchers by developing the setup in the bonobo enclosure.
+Besides practical organization at Antwerp ZOO and Planckendael ZOO, I work closely together with the EEP-coordinator (EAZA Ex-situ programmes) Jeroen Stevens, to assist him with the bonobo research at other Zoos in Europe and the US.

-Since I started working in Zoos I am connected to the Harpij Foundation (Stichting de Harpij), an organization by- and for employees in Dutch and Flamish Zoos, with over 1300 members.
-Our goal is to increase the quality of animal care in Zoos all over the world by sharing knowledge.
+Since I started working at Zoos I have been connected to the Harpij Foundation (Stichting de Harpij), an organization by- and for employees in Dutch and Flemish Zoos, with over 1300 members.
+Our goal is to increase the quality of animal care at Zoos all over the world by sharing knowledge.
 We organize workshops, conferences and sports days and we have a quarterly magazine.
 I am a member in the board and an editor for this organization.

 My interest in Zoos and Wildlife is not limited to working hours; in my spare time I love to visit Zoos and Nature reserves all over the world.